appoly/multiagent-chat/README.md

 ## Requirements

 - **Node.js**: v18.x - v22.x (Node 23+ not yet supported due to native module compatibility)
-- **AI CLI tools**: Claude Code, Codex, or other compatible agents installed separately
+- **AI CLI tools**: Claude Code, Codex, or other compatible agents installed and authenticated (they should work in your terminal before using this app)

 ## Contributing